 Subscribe to receive email notifications when we update our website.

-If a person (which can include an individual, corporation, partnership or trust) sells or disposes of a taxable property on or after January 1, 2025, the income earned from the sale would be subject to the new tax if the property was purchased less than 730 days before the sale.
+If a person (which can include an individual, corporation, partnership or trust) sells or disposes of a taxable property on or after January 1, 2025, the profit earned from the sale would be subject to the new tax if the property was purchased less than 730 days before the sale.
 The seller of the property may be a B.C. resident or a resident anywhere else in the world.

 A disposition of a taxable property (sale of a taxable property) refers to the execution of a contract by which a beneficial interest in residential property is transferred from the seller to the purchaser in exchange for consideration in money or in kind.
 Therefore, for the purposes of the BC home flipping tax, a disposition of a taxable property would not generally be considered to include a: